An interview with Mr. Roberto Brandão, partner at Tap Consultoria

-The first message I sent to Mr. Brandao was for inviting him to share his post about types of chartership posted on the “Shipbuilding Industry and Professional” group also in the “Maritime Group”.
-My argue was that the topic of chartership may not be of such great interest for the shipbuilding community but my assumption was proved soon wrong because the post started to collect likes.
+Mr. Brandao posted first in “Shipbuilding Industry and Professional” group about the types of ships’ charters.
+I found Mr. Brandao text very informative but I assumed that this topic may not be of such great interest for the shipbuilding community.
+In consequence I invited him to share the post also in the “Maritime Group.
+My assumption was proved wrong soon because the post in “Shipbuilding Industry and Professional” group started to collect likes.
 This made me to thought that that community is far more diverse than I thought.

 I was honoured to find out that the invitation was accepted.

 Thank you very much Mr. Mr. Brandao for accepting this discussion with Futureoftheocean.
 I understand that you are a specialist in shipping.

 Mr. Roberto Brandão: